 During the 3D scanning project of the Apollo 11 Command Module, museum staff uncovered writing on the interior walls of the module.
-At some point during the mission, one of the astronauts created a small calendar on a smooth wall below one of the lockers.
+These notes illustrate improvisation during the mission and modification of pre-flight plans for what items were to be placed in each locker.

 The National Air and Space Museum and the Smithsonian’s 3D Digitization Program have uncovered writing on the interior walls of the Apollo 11 command module Columbia while 3-D scanning the artifact.
 Unseen for almost 50 years, the markings include notes, figures and a calendar presumably written by the Apollo 11 astronauts during their historic flight to the moon.
 The project to digitize Columbia will make these details and many others, previously unseen by museum visitors, available online for the first time.

 These markings give a glimpse into the first mission to land on the moon, crewed by Neil Armstrong, Buzz Aldrin and Michael Collins.
 Some of the markings include numbers and calculations relayed from mission control written on the wall near the navigational tools.
 There also seems to be a calendar written by one of the astronauts with each day crossed out except for landing day.
 Seeing such details and studying the text have enabled curators to enhance their understanding and compile a more complete account of how the missions were conducted.
 Research is being conducted to determine what the markings were for, which astronauts made them and what insights they provide about the historic trip that occurred between July 16 and 24, 1969.